Doctor of Education (EdD) in Leadership for Educational Equity

 What is the projected salary of an individual working in leadership for educational equity?

-What can I do with a doctor of education in leadership for educational equity?
+What can I do with a Doctor of Education in leadership for educational equity?

 Graduates are prepared for impactful roles such as postsecondary education administrators, instructional coordinator, K-12 administrator, college professor, and more.

-Admission Requirements
+Admissions Requirements

-Apply by December 16.
+- Apply by December 16.
 The program has the following application requirements: $50 application fee for domestic applicants; $75 fee for international applicants.

 - Master's degree from a regionally accredited institution.

-Instructions vary by concentration area, including the following:
+- Written Statement of Purpose where the instructions vary by concentration area, including the following:

 - A brief summary of your educational and/or leadership experiences, including your values related to leadership and equity, and experience working with diverse communities.